 Enter the number of persons referred for disciplinary action for crimes that occurred On Campus for each of the following categories.

 Do not include disciplinary actions that were strictly for school policy violations.
-If the disciplinary action is the result of an arrest, ple ase do not count it here; count the violation as 1 arrest.
-Do NOT include drunkenness or driving under the influence in Liquor law violations.
-Number of persons referred for Disciplinary Action Crime 2016 2017 2018 a.
-Weapons: carrying, possessing, etc. 0 0 0 b.
-Drug abuse violations 0 0 0 c.
+If the disciplinary action is the result of an arrest, please do not count it here; count the violation as 1 arrest.

+Crime Number of persons referred for Disciplinary Action

+2017 2018 2019

+a.
+Weapons: carrying, possessing, etc. 0 0 0

+b.
+Drug abuse violations 0 0 0

+c.
 Liquor law violations 0 0 0

+Please Note: Do NOT include drunkenness or dr riving under the influence in liq uor law violations.

+Caveat: If you have changed prior years' data, you must ad (YEAR), Line (X) was changed from (A) to (B) beca ge.
+Use the following format: "For